-The charter document can be just a couple of pages in length or can be 50-100 pages.
+The charter document can be just a couple of pages or 50-100 pages.
 Ideally, it will be short (less than 5 pages) and written in clear and concise language so that anyone who reads it will have a clear understanding of the project, regardless of their technical background.
-Most project charters include a place at the end of the document for approval sign-off by the project sponsors or customers (i.e. those people who are paying for the project).
+Most project charters include a place at the end of the document for approval sign-off by the project sponsors or customers (i.e., those people that are paying for the project).